Help Support Young Minds!

 Jack Zink Memorial Scholarship Information

-We are now accepting nominations for the 2020 Jack Zink Memorial Student Scholarship Program.
 The selection of recipients is based on talent, experience and demonstrated commitment to the theatre.
 Scholarships are awarded to graduating high school seniors who have achieved a minimum 2.5 GPA and are intending to enroll in college to pursue a degree in theatre or journalism.
-The funds will be disbursed to the students selected when they have enrolled in college.

-The scholarships will be presented during the 44th Annual Carbonell Awards Ceremony on April 6, 2020, at the Lauderhill Performing Arts Center.
-One student from each of three South Florida Counties, Broward, Miami-Dade, and Palm Beach will receive scholarships ranging from $1000-$3,000.
+The scholarships are presented during the Annual Carbonell Awards Ceremony.
+One student from each of three South Florida Counties, Broward, Miami-Dade, and Palm Beach each receive scholarships in the sum of $2,000.

 THE CARBONELL BOARD OF DIRECTORS RENAMES SCHOLARSHIPS IN HONOR OF FOUNDER JACK ZINK